1967 NFL Championship Game: Buildup

 Saturday, on the eve of the game, NFL commissioner Pete Rozelle called Jim Kensil and Don Weiss, the executive directors of the NFL, for an update on the weather conditions.
 It is suspected that they informed him that Sunday's game time temperature of about 5 F was playable.
 Rozelle, who in June 1966 had seen to it that the AFL-NFL Championship game would always be in a warm weather city, inquired if the game could be postponed until Monday.
 Predictions held Monday would be even colder than Sunday and the game was not postponed.
 Little did they know that the cold front would be far colder and would arrive much sooner than expected.
 The Packers, who had for years eschewed late-season home games because of the cold winters, would play host to the Cowboys in a game that would mark the coldest New Year's Eve in the history of Green Bay, and the coldest title game in the history of the NFL, a record that still stands.

-David Maraniss recounts in his 1999 Vince Lombardi biography When Pride Still Mattered that Packer safety Willie Wood left his home Sunday morning to find his car's battery frozen and dead.
+David Maraniss recounts in his 1999 Vince Lombardi biography When Pride Still Mattered that Packers safety Willie Wood left his home Sunday morning to find his car's battery frozen and dead.
 When a local service-station attendant was summoned to start the car, Wood told him, "It's just too cold to play.
 They're going to call this game off."
+Despite the difficulties for both teams caused by the brutally cold and frozen conditions, many Packers felt they had an advantage as the Cowboys were a warm weather team.